LandSandBoat/lsb-wiki/Server-Setup-and-Maintenance-[Linux].md

 cmake ..
 make -j $(nproc)
 ```
+  * Note: If you had to upgrade to g++-9 it may be necessary to supply the compiler flag when using cmake.
+    ```
+    cmake -D CMAKE_CXX_COMPILER=g++-9 ..
+    make -j $(nproc)
+    ```

 The following command sets up mysql (Follow the prompts)
 We won't be using the root account for the database we will be using

 Root password: "Choose a secure root password"

 Remove annonymous user: yes

 Disallow root login: yes

 Remove test data: yes

 Reload privileged data: yes
 ```
 sudo mysql_secure_installation
 ```

-Logs in to sql
+Log in to sql
 ```
 sudo mysql -u root -p
 ```

-Creates the user 'topazadmin' with the password 'topazisawesome'
+Create the user 'topazadmin' with the password 'topazisawesome'
 ```
 CREATE USER 'topazadmin'@'localhost' IDENTIFIED BY 'topazisawesome';
 ```

-Creates the tpzdb database and grants all access to the user we just created (topazadmin)
+Create the tpzdb database and grant all access to the user we just created (topazadmin)
 ```
 CREATE DATABASE tpzdb;
 USE tpzdb;